craigtp/PersonalStudy/Books.md

 =================
 Title                             |
 --------------------------------- |
-Implementing Domain Driven Design |
+The Software Engineer's Guidebook |

 Books To Read
 =============